aeilot/lsnotes/README.md

 # lsnotes
 Add a description to your directories!
 Simply add a `.lsnotes` file and that's it!
+This is the original repo of the `lsnotes` project.

 It's a especially simple project, but the idea makes me feel fresh!
 It should be made a shell project but I don't feel like that.
 Anyway, it has endless possibilities!